When you double-click a song part or select Song Properties.. from the contextual menu, the Song Part Properties dialog appears:

-A song part consists of a rackspace and variation, plus a collection of properties.
+A song part consists of a rackspace variation plus a collection of properties.
 The variation may be as stored, or it may have been edited just for that song part.
-Songs are mostly assemblies of song parts.

-Name – Enter a song part name here.
+Name - displays the song part name (type another one if preferred).